Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 Early Life

 Tom, our dad, was born in Lesmahagow, Scotland in 1919, into a coal mining family.
 He had five siblings.
-The family moved to Denny, a small industry based town in Stirlingshire, where my Grandad sought work in the local coal mine.
+The family moved to Denny, a small industrial town in Stirlingshire, where my paternal Grandfather sought work in the local coal mine.
 Tom was still a young boy.
-His mum, my paternal grand mum, died in 1934 aged just 45 years.
-His dad married again.
+His mum, my paternal grandmother, died in 1934 aged just 45 years.
+My grandad married again, giving my brother and me, a step granny.

 This brought about Tom’s first misadventure.
-His step mother seems to have ‘some issue’ with her step family, if not them all, certainly, based on what happened when my dad was about 14 years of age, him and his older brother Jim.
+His step mother seems to have ‘some issue’ with her step family, if not them all, certainly with him and his older brother Jim.

 Her attempt to ‘move them on’ failed and she was incarcerated in the local Asylum, as it was called way back then, for five years.

-Despite this set back, Tom went on to start an apprenticeship as a shoe maker and cobbler.
+Despite this set back, Tom went on to start an apprenticeship as a shoe maker (Cordwainer).
 A trade he stayed in for the rest of his life.
+His elder brother Jim, left home not long after the incident referred to and joined the regular army.

-In 1939, a few months before his 20th birthday, war with Germany was looking inevitable.
+In 1939, a few months before Tom’s 20th birthday, war with Germany was looking inevitable.

 Becoming a Soldier

-Not long before war was declared, Tom walked a few miles from his home in Denny to a nearby recruiting centre in Stenhousemuir, where he signed on the dotted line and became a soldier in the 4th Battalion, Seaforth Highlanders.
+Not long before war was declared, Tom walked a few miles from his home in Denny to a nearby recruiting centre in Stenhousemuir and signed on the dotted line to become a soldier in the 4th Battalion, Seaforth Highlanders.
 One of the oldest Scottish Infantry Regiments in the British Army.

 If I am a sailor and the Captain wants to win a Victoria Cross, I will have to go with him.
 In the Army, I can duck.
 Oh, and I cannot fly.

-There they joined the other Scottish ‘line’ infantry regiments, including the Black Watch, Queen’s Own Cameron Highlanders, the Gordon Highlanders and the Argyll and Sutherland Highlanders, supported by units of the Royal Horse Artillery (RHA), the 23rd Field Regiment, Signals, the 1st Lothian and Border Yeomanry and more, to form the 51st Highland Division, simply known as the 51st.
+Once in France they joined the other Scottish ‘line’ infantry regiments, including the Black Watch, Queen’s Own Cameron Highlanders, the Gordon Highlanders and the Argyll and Sutherland Highlanders, supported by many other specialised units, including the Royal Horse Artillery (RHA), the 23rd Field Regiment, Signals, the 1st Lothian and Border Yeomanry and more, to form the 51st Highland Division, simply known as the 51st.
+They were led by Major-General V.M.
+Fortune.

 https://en.wikipedia.org/wiki/51st_(Highland)_Division.